jaganmohankb-git/corpus-calculator/README.md

 # corpus-calculator
-"Will Your Corpus Last? — Retirement sustainability calculator for Indian investors"
+Will Your Corpus Last? — Retirement sustainability calculator for Indian investors